Potato and Onion Flatbread

 How to prepare the potato and onion flatbread

-• To prepare the potato and onion flatbread, start by boiling the whole potatoes with the skin in plenty of water until they are tender (about 40 minutes, or 20 minutes from the whistle in a pressure cooker).
-If you have a microwave, you can boil the potatoes without water by following the instructions here.
-Once cooked, mash them with a potato masher, letting the puree fall into a bowl (1).
+• To prepare the potato and onion flatbread, start by boiling the potatoes whole and with their skin in plenty of water until they are tender (about 40 minutes, or 20 minutes from the whistle in a pressure cooker).
+If you have a microwave, you can boil the potatoes without water following the instructions you find here.
+Once cooked, mash them with a potato masher letting the puree fall into a bowl (1).

 a. add rice flour to boiled potatoes for gluten-free potato flatbread

-• You need to obtain a smooth and homogeneous dough ball (4).
-Take a rectangular baking pan approximately 14×10 inches and line it with parchment paper.
-Place the dough in it and start spreading it out with your hands (5) to form a fairly thin layer.
-Keep in mind that the thinner it is, the crispier it will be.
+• You should obtain a smooth and homogeneous dough ball (4).
+Take a rectangular baking pan about 14×10 inches and line it with parchment paper.
+Place the dough on it and start spreading it with your hands (5) forming a fairly thin layer.
+Note that the thinner it is, the crunchier it will be.

 b. make the dough for the potato and onion flatbread

-• Cover the entire surface of the pan (6).
-Peel the onion and slice it thinly, but not too thin (7).
+• Cover the entire surface of the baking pan (6).
+Peel the onion and slice it into thin, but not too thin, rings (7).

 c. spread the dough and slice the onions

-• Separate the rings with your hands (8) and distribute them on the surface of the flatbread (9).
+• Separate the rings with your hands (8) and distribute them over the surface of the flatbread (9).

 d. add the onions to the boiled potato flatbread

-• Season with a pinch of salt, a bit of oregano, and some oil (10).
-Bake the potato and onion flatbread in a preheated, ventilated oven at 375°F for about 40 minutes, until it is golden (11).
+• Season with a pinch of salt, a bit of oregano, and some olive oil (10).
+Bake the potato and onion flatbread in a preheated ventilated oven at 375°F for about 40 minutes, until it is golden (11).

 e. bake the potato and onion flatbread until golden and crispy

-• Cut it and serve it immediately, as an appetizer or a savory snack.
+• Cut it and serve it immediately, as an appetizer or savory snack.

 v_ easy potato and onion flatbread recipe also gluten-free potato pizza without yeast the chicco di mais